Rudolf Laban, born in Austria - Hungary

 Rudolf Laban died.

-On the retirement of Lisa Ullman, Marion North becomes Head of School (Principal and Director).
+On the retirement of Lisa Ullman, Marion North becomes Principal of the Art of Movement Studio.

-Foundation of Dance Theatre Journal.
+Foundation of Dance Theatre Journal, an international publication.

 New visual identity and change of name to Laban Centre London.

 Validation of the Diploma Dance Theatre and Diploma in Community Dance by City University.

 Laban is successful in its bid for capital lottery funding for a new building.

 Dr Marion North is awarded OBE (Officer of the British Empire) in recognition of her outstanding contribution to dance.

 Postgraduate Masters programmes extended to include, Choreography, European Dance Theatre Practice, Dance Performance (Transitions Dance Company), Dance Science.